-Quick answer: revive a dying houseplant (do this in order)
+Quick answer: how to revive a dying houseplant

 Revive a dying houseplant by checking soil moisture before watering